 She was only 3 and I had been looking forward to seeing her grow into an old dog.

 So be careful and think carefully about the kind of toys you give your dogs, and think long and hard about any toy that will become stringy after it’s been chewed on.

 My dogs have been chewing on them for years and there’s never been a problem is not a good enough reason.

 Trust me, I know.
 I was there as well.

-Well that’s about it.
-Again, I started this article off with a warning and I’ll finish it the same way.
+Well, that’s about it.
+Again, I started this article off with a warning, and I’ll finish it the same way.
 Chew toys can kill.
-I’ve seen it happen and it is truly heartbreaking so give a lot of thought and do a lot of research into the types of chew toys you give you dog.
+I’ve seen it happen and it is truly heartbreaking so give a lot of thought and do a lot of research into the types of chew toys you give your dog.